 “Decoding the Code”

-Analysis on time limit under section 12 of the Code for completion of insolvency resolution process
+Analysis of time limit under section 12 of the Code for completion of insolvency resolution process

-As per the Insolvency and Bankruptcy Code, 2016 (the Code), the procedure involved in the Corporate Insolvency Resolution Procedure should be completed within 180 days or within the extended period of 90 days.
-In short, the resolution procedure should be completed within 270 days, failing which the Adjudicating Authority will initiate liquidation procedure under Chapter III of the Code.
+As per the Insolvency and Bankruptcy Code, 2016 (the Code), the procedure involved in the Corporate Insolvency Resolution Procedure should be completed within 180 days or within the extended period of 90 days and mandatorily be completed within 330 days including any extension and the time taken in legal proceedings.
+In short, the resolution procedure should be completed within 330 days, failing which the Adjudicating Authority will initiate liquidation procedure under Chapter III of the Code.
 This part of Decoding the Code decodes the Section 12.

-Legal content of the section 12 of the Insolvency and Bankruptcy Code, 2016 as under:
+Legal text of the section 12 of the Insolvency and Bankruptcy Code, 2016 as under:

 CHAPTER II Corporate Insolvency Resolution Process(CIRP)